Menu

 Natalie Kruse was employed at the Marshfield Public Library for almost 30 years.
 She has assisted hundreds of patrons seeking answers to their family lineage, but never had success with her own until a breakthrough in 2009 uncovered details of her Icelandic family going back at least 29 generations.
 In 2022, Natalie found herself traversing the rough and windswept terrain of an ancient heath in Iceland to stand in front of a cairn erected by her 3X Great-Grandfather who had marked the spot where a miracle of his survival occurred.

-Click Here For All Details & To Register
+Click Here For Details & To Register

-Tue, Feb 17, 2026 at 7pm
+Tue, March 17, at 7pm

-Click Here To Register Free
+Click Here To Register For Free

-WSGS Affiliate News—Coming Soon!
+• WSGS Affiliate News—Coming Soon!

 Check out the happenings with our affiliates across the state.
 Send your affiliate updates to wsgs@wsgs.org today!
 Check out all the Affiliates.